 GOALS: By the end of this course, you are expected to:

-• communicate effectively and precisely complex ideas (especially, in writing);
+communicate effectively and precisely about complex ideas (especially, in writing);

 CLASS STRUCTURE: The class will be mostly run in a lecture style format though the instructor encourages discussions and

 ATTENDANCE POLICY: Regular attendance is expected.
-The student should be aware that missing one day of class is equivalent to missing a week's worth of class relative to a fall/spring semester.
 If a student misses a class meeting it is his/her responsibility to obtain the class notes either from another student or from the instructor during regularly scheduled office hours.
-However, the latter usually means the student will be given the sections that were covered.
-If a student has 3 unexcused absences, the instructor has the right to drop the student's course grade by one letter grade.
-If a student misses 5 classes, the instructor has the right to drop the student's course grade by two letter grades, etc. All tests will be taken as scheduled, unless prior arrangements are made, with at least 48 hours of advance notice.
+All tests will be taken as scheduled, unless prior arrangements are made, with at least 48 hours of advance notice.
 I, and only I, have the right to agree to giving a makeup test.
+For each class period missed due to an unexcused absence or non-made up absence, I will remove 10% from the total of a student's attendance and participation grade.
+Being late to class will also result in having points removed; this will depend on how often this occurs and how late the student is.